Key contact

 Yes, recommended.

-An agreement with the employee would be required if the plan assumes deductions from the employee's salary (e.g. to settle the exercise price).
+An agreement with the employee will be required if the plan assumes deductions from the employee's salary (e.g. to settle the exercise price).